ma3u/dust-mcp-server/memory-bank/progress.md

 ## Current Tasks

-* Implement a logger with log levels in directory logs/ align with best practices, NEVER break the MCP STDIO JSON output
+* [2025-05-15 13:10:26] Implemented a logger with log levels in logs/ directory, strictly following best practices and ensuring MCP STDIO JSON output is never broken.
+Logging is file-based by default and console logging is disabled for MCP production.
+Updated systemPatterns.md to use inline markdown links instead of reference numbers for clarity and compliance.
 * Implement dust queries to multiple agents
 * Implement parallel and Sequential execution with context passing
 * Implement Context-Aware Multi-Agent Routing